 Photos on this page are taken from the Alachua County Library District's online local history collection, the Heritage Collection.
-This page is also available as an 850 kb PDF file which prints in brochure format.

 Want to know more about your family history, but not sure how to begin?
 With some help from the Alachua County Library District, here are some tips:

 - Write down what you do know.
 You may be amazed at how much knowledge you already have about your family history—write it down!
 An easy way to do this is to fill out pedigree charts (also known as family tree charts) with information about you, your parents, and grandparents, if known.
 Another way to record your family history, known as family organizational charts, lets you list family members of a single generation—you can start with your own family to get started.
 These forms are available from our genealogy page and at any of our branch libraries.

 - Ask family and friends who go way back.
 Talk to family members and family friends who may know a thing or two about your family history.
 Even if you're not sure they know, just ask—you may be surprised at how much they know!
 You'll want to write down what they tell you and/or record audiovisually on your smartphone, tablet, or computer.